manywho/docs-api/docs/info/description.md

 # Boomi Flow API

-This API reference provides information on the available endpoints in the Boomi Flow Restful API, including parameters and response data format.
+This API reference provides information on the available endpoints in the Boomi Flow RESTful API, including parameters and response data format.

 As Boomi Flow is based on an <a href="http://help.boomi.com/csh?context=GUID-b7cbf7a7-bcd0-4d1c-b926-69854df699ec" target="_blank">API-first architecture</a>, many of the operations performed within Boomi Flow can be accessed through this API.